-There were no balances outstanding as at September 30, 2011 and June 30, 2012.
-During the quarter ended June 30, 2012, the Company paid \$59 (2011- \$52) to a director of Electrovaya Corp for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts have been expensed in General and administrative.
+There were no balances outstanding as at September 30, 2011 and September 30, 2012.
+During the year ended September 30, 2012, the Company paid \$220 (2011- \$224) to a director of Electrovaya Corp for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts, which are recorded at their exchange amount, have been expensed in General and administrative.